-E-2.
-Is there a Need for Urgent Support?
-If the PI/FSDO/CHDO/IFO identifies the need for urgent AMOC support after normal business hours, they must notify AED.
-If AED agrees, it requests 24/7 AMOC support from the manager of the responsible office or person delegated AMOC approval/denial authority.
+2. Is There a Need for Urgent Support?
+If the PI/FSDO/CHDO/IFO identifies the need for urgent AMOC support after normal business hours, they must notify AEG.
+If AEG agrees, it requests 24/7 AMOC support from the manager of the responsible office or person delegated AMOC approval/denial authority.

-E-3.
-Does the 24/7 Criteria Apply?
+3. Does the 24/7 Criteria Apply?

-a.
-The responsible office manager or person delegated AMOC approval/denial authority determines if all of the following 24/7 conditions are met:

-(1) AMOC support is needed after normal business hours and to support proposals identified by PI/FSDO/CHDO/IFOs, and b.
+- a.
+The responsible office manager or person delegated AMOC approval/denial authority determines if all of the following 24/7 conditions are met: - (1) AMOC support is needed after normal business hours and to support proposals identified by PI/FSDO/CHDO/IFOs, and - (2) AMOC support is needed to avoid significant air transportation disruptions or substantial impact to an operator. - b.
 This process is intended to provide urgent support to PI/FSDO/CHDO/IFOs and is exercised at the discretion of the responsible office manager or the person delegated AMOC approval/denial authority.
-It is not intended to be used to accommodate operators who have failed to plan adequately for AD compliance.
+It is not intended to be used to accommodate operators who have failed to plan adequately for AD compliance. - c.
+If the 24/7 criteria do not apply, proceed to paragraph E.8. - d.
+If the 24/7 criteria apply, proceed to paragraph E.4.